adherelive/adherelive-fe/README.md

 - src/Components/Patient/details/index.js: This file contains all the details of the patient menu.
 It is used to display the details of the patient 'Add More' details and for all the details for adding and editing the items like Appointment, Medication, Diagnosis, etc.
+- src/Components/Drawer/PatientDetails/index.js: This file contains the drawer for the patient details.
+On the Patient page left hand side, the drawer is displayed with the patient details.

 # Build & Deploy